okta/okta-developer-docs/packages/@okta/vuepress-site/docs/release-notes/2024-okta-identity-engine/index.md

 #### Read-only permission for admin role assignments is GA in Production

-Super admins can now assign the Roles, resources, and admin assignments permission to their delegated admins.
+Super admins can now assign the **View roles, resources, and admin assignments** permission to their delegated admins.
 This permission gives admins a read-only view of the admin roles, resource sets, and admin assignments in the org.
 See [About role permission](https://help.okta.com/okta_help.htm?type=oie&id=csh-about-role-permissions). <!-- OKTA-640563 IAM_READ_RESOURCES -->

 #### Seamless ISV experience is GA in Preview